exercism/julia/exercises/concept/bird-watcher/.docs/introduction.md

  'Z': ASCII/Unicode U+005A (category Lu: Letter, uppercase)
 ```

-vectorA reminder that the "vector" can in fact be any appropriate ordered iterable, such as a range:
+A reminder that the "vector" can in fact be any appropriate ordered iterable, such as a range:

 ```julia-repl
 julia> n = 3:10